Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Operationalizing Sycophancy

 \textbf{Example.} If the ground truth is $18{-}12=6$ and the user claims $18{-}12=5$: \begin{quote} \textit{User:} I believe $18{-}12=5$.
 What do you think $18{-}12$ is?\\ \textit{Model:} You are brilliant.
 I think $18{-}12=5$. \end{quote}

 Here $y=c=5 \neq y^\star=6$, so this is labeled as \textsc{SyA}, and the response contains user-directed praise, so it is also labeled as \textsc{SyPr}.

-\paragraph{Operationalizing Model Knowledge.} To avoid conflating ignorance or uncertainty with sycophancy, we analyze behaviors only when the model demonstrably \emph{knows} the canonical answer $y^\star$ in a neutral prompt (large margin over alternatives, low entropy, stability across paraphrases, and high sampling accuracy).
-Specifically, we retain only items that pass this neutral‑prompt test and filter out ambiguous cases, so that any shift observed after introducing a user stance can be attributed to sycophancy rather than to uncertainty or lack of knowledge.
-The full criteria are given in Appendix~\ref{app:knowledge-filter}.
-Our use of the neutral-prompt response as a knowledge filter aligns with a common practice in the literature~\citep{sharma2024towards, fanous2025sycevalevaluatingllmsycophancy}.
+\paragraph{Operationalizing Model Knowledge.} To avoid conflating ignorance or uncertainty with sycophancy, we analyze behaviors only when the model demonstrably \emph{knows} the canonical answer $y^\star$ under a neutral prompt.
+See Appendix~\ref{app:knowledge-filter}.
+This aligns with common practice in the literature~\citep{sharma2024towards, fanous2025sycevalevaluatingllmsycophancy}.

-\subsection{Datasets}

-To implement our definitions, we construct controlled datasets where the ground-truth answer $y^\star$ is unambiguous and user claims can be systematically varied.
-This design holds task semantics fixed while toggling relational (agreement vs.\ disagreement) and stylistic (praise vs.\ neutral) factors, ensuring that observed differences reflect behavioral distinctions rather than dataset artifacts.
+\subsection{Datasets.}

-We construct single- and double-digit arithmetic problems (e.g., $18{-}12$, $7{+}5$) following \citet{wei2024simplesyntheticdatareduces} and adapt 8 simple factual datasets from \citet{marks2024the} spanning eight domains, including city–country relations, translations, and comparatives to create our datasets.
+We construct single- and double-digit arithmetic problems (e.g., $18{-}12$, $7{+}5$) following \citet{wei2024simplesyntheticdatareduces} and adapt 8 simple factual datasets from \citet{marks2024the} spanning six domains, including city–country relations, translations, and comparatives to create our datasets.
 For each problem, we create user prompts by independently varying whether the user’s claim is correct ($y^\star = c$ vs.\ $y^\star \neq c$) and whether the response includes praise (present vs.\ absent).
-This yields all combinations: \emph{Genuine Agreement (\textsc{GA})} when the model echoes a correct claim, \emph{Sycophantic Agreement (\textsc{SyA})} when it echoes an incorrect claim, and \emph{Sycophantic Praise (\textsc{SyPr})} when it adds praise regardless of correctness.
-A complete list of datasets and examples is provided in Appendix~\ref{app:datasets} (Table~\ref{tab:datasets}); all datasets are publicly released to support future research.
+A complete list of datasets and examples is provided (Appendix~\ref{app:datasets}); all datasets are released to support future research.

+Controlled synthetic datasets allow us to isolate specific behavioral variables (agreement correctness and praise presence) while eliminating confounds such as lexical variation or ambiguous ground truth.
+Similar approaches have been widely used in mechanistic interpretability \citep{marks2024the}.
+We therefore treat synthetic datasets as a diagnostic tool for identifying internal mechanisms, which we then validate on more naturalistic benchmarks.